brighton36/property-services-monitor/README.md

 make && make install
 ```
 Once compiled, the property-services-monitor is intended to be run via a scheduled
 cronjob.
-There is one expected parameter, a yaml file, with site configuration
+There is one expected parameter, a yaml file path, with site configuration
 details.

 ## Sample Config File
 Included in this repository is a sample, minimal config.yml for getting started.

 ## Notes on the e-mail output template format
-The email formatting templates are referenced in the config.yml.
-See the default
+The email formatting templates can be specified in the config.yml.
+By default,
+the templates are automatically set to notify.html.inja and notify.plain.inja
-templates for an example of how to write your own.
-Templates use the
+See these included templates for an example of how to write your own.
+Templates
-[inja library](https://pantor.github.io/inja/) for constructing plain and
+use the [inja library](https://pantor.github.io/inja/) for constructing plain and
 html output.

-Note that some template configuration can be adjusted without having to alter
+Note that some template adjustments can be performed without having to alter
 or create new templates.
 To quickly adjust the default template, add the
 following parameters to your config.yml:
 ```